ecovillage/wp_event/README.md

       }
     ]

 and change corresponding data (identified by the UUID) in the wordpress instance.
+There are many more relevant fields (call with `--help` to see them).

 ### sync_referees